albertjan/skulpt-gsoc/README.md

 ##Why?

 While skulpt is used mostly as a language/runtime for beginners.
 It's internals are a very good way to learn how compilers and run-time systems work.
-Students who would help us over the summer would definitelly learn a lot, as they are guided by a team that teaches the whole year through.
+Students who would help us over the summer would definitely learn a lot, as they are guided by a team that teaches the whole year through.
 Next to teaching students about compilers and open source software.
 The work will also be beneficial to the project, as we are a small team and there are several interesting features that are waiting to be implemented.
+We also have a variety of open issues that would serve as get your feet wet type projects to help students get started.
+These are all issues on our [github project page](http://github.com/skulpt/skulpt).

 Students would also be contributing to the efforts of computer science education.
 To get an idea of how Skulpt is used in the education world check out these sites: